-In this verse, Jesus speaks to the disciples as representatives of His church on earth acting in its corporate capacity.
-To them, He has entrusted the responsibility of caring for the spiritual interests and needs of its individual members.
-Jesus in Matthew 18:1-15, 21-35 had already explained to them how to deal with erring members, first personally, and then with the authority of the church (verses 16-20).
-Now He reiterates the counsel given upon that former occasion.
+The apostle John wrote, “Whose soever sins ye remit, they are remitted unto them; and whose soever sins ye retain, they are retained” (John 20:23).
+In this verse, Jesus addressed the disciples as leaders of His infant church on earth acting in its corporate capacity.
+To them, He has given the responsibility of looking after the spiritual needs of its individual members.
+Jesus ,in Matthew 18:1-15; 21-35, had already explained to them how to treat erring members, first personally, and then with the authority of the church (verses 16-20).
+Now, He repeats the instruction given in the previous time.

 In His service,